Select Page

 Every week at Templeton is an exciting one!
 We always have excursions, incursions and sporting events running, as well as lunchtime activities, rehearsals and training.
 However, our learning in Literacy and Numeracy remains our number one priority.
 Our daily structure ensures we have five Literacy and five Numeracy sessions every week, with an additional Literacy session in Library.
 Each Specialist area has a forty-five minute session every week, and our students have a thirty minute recess and one hour lunch every day.
 Assembly is run by the Assistant Principals on Mondays and School Captains on Fridays at 9:00am on the basketball court.

 The Child Safe Standards set out minimum requirements and outline the actions organisations must take to keep children and young people safe.
 They provide clarity for organisations and are consistent with standards in the rest of Australia.
 Introduced in 2016, the standards are continually evolving to reflect best practice.
+To have input into developing and refining our Child Safe Standards, we encourage parents to submit any suggestions in writing to the Principal for consideration.
 Click on the boxes below to view our work in keeping our students safe:

 Standard 1 - Culturally Safe Environments